appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 }
 ```

-`master` build can be “green”, and `feature-A` build can be “green”, but after `feature-A` merged to `master` it will fail.
+`master` build can be “green”, and `feature-A` build can be “green”, but after `feature-A` is merged to `master` it will fail.

-PR/MR build helps to detect this kind of issues, before actual merge
+PR/MR build helps to detect this kind of issue, before an actual merge

 ### Enabling Pull/Merge Request builds

-For new GitLab and Bibucket projects Pull/Merge request builds works out of the box.
+For new GitLab and Bibucket projects, Pull/Merge request builds works out of the box.

 To enable Merge request build for GitLab projects created before October 2018, on GitLab project page open `Settings`, select `Integrations`, find AppVeyor Webhook and press `Edit`.
 Check `Merge request events` and press `Save changes`.